BenchLabs/bench-technology-handbook/how-were-organized.md

 ## BizTech

 The Business Technology group exists to support the implementation, creation, and use of technology across Bench.
 The group's primary function is KTLO and Support; indeed many of the BizTech teams use JIRA support desk to manage the support requests that they receive.
-It is made up of the **Platform**, **Core**, **Data**, **IT**, and **Bench App Support** teams.
+It is made up of the **Platform**, **Support Engineering**, **Systems Engineering** **Data**, **IT**, and **Bench App Support** teams.

 ### Platform

 The Platform team owns our cloud infrastructure, our build pipeline, and our development environment.
 They play a big role in enabling Product Engineering, IT, and Data with infrastructural support and guidance.

-#### Core

-The Core group maintains and improves our in-house software and its infrastructure.
-They are organized in two teams: Core Support and Core Systems.

-##### Core Support
+### Support Engineering

-The Core Support team's primary concern is Keeping the Lights On (KTLO) at the application level, their secondary concern is supporting stakeholder requests that are "too small for a pitch", and their tertiary concern is innovating to make both KTLO and supporting stakeholders more efficient.
-Core Support works closely the rest of BizTech to handle the issues, outages, and stakeholder requests that arise during our build cycles.
-In effect, the Core Support team makes the Product Engineering cycles _possible_ by absorbing the myriad distractions that would otherwise derail their focus.
-The number of engineers on the Core Support team scales based on total number of clients, a proxy for business complexity.
+The Support Engineering team's primary concern is Keeping the Lights On (KTLO) at the application level, their secondary concern is supporting stakeholder requests that are "too small for a pitch", and their tertiary concern is innovating to make both KTLO and supporting stakeholders more efficient.
+Support Engineering works closely the rest of BizTech to handle the issues, outages, and stakeholder requests that arise during our build cycles.
+In effect, the Support Engineering team makes the Product Engineering cycles _possible_ by absorbing the myriad distractions that would otherwise derail their focus.
+The number of engineers on the Support team Engineering scales based on total number of clients, a proxy for business complexity.

-##### Core Systems
+### Systems Engineering

-The Core System team is focused on improving our technology and processes to enhance the speed and quality of our engineering, with a strong focus on the reduction of technical debt.
-Unlike Core Support, they work with few distractions in order to increase the speed with which they can make improvements.
+The Systems Engineering team is focused on improving our technology and processes to enhance the speed and quality of our engineering, with a strong focus on the reduction of technical debt.
+Unlike Support Engineering, they work with few distractions in order to increase the speed with which they can make improvements.

 ### Data